attilathedud/ChromeTempNotes/README.md

 Simply right-click anywhere on a page to bring up the context-menu and then choose the "Temp Note" entry.
 A small, draggable, box will pop up that you can record your notes in.

+### v1.1.1 Changelog
+- Fixed bug where adding notes from the add-on menu would incorrectly position notes on longer pages.

 ### v1.1.0 Changelog
 - Added popup menu to add and clear notes on a page.
 - Fixed bug with scrolling in Google Docs.